 Many people resist the idea of increasing the price of alcohol.
 Why?
 Because they feel moderate drinkers should not be 'penalised' due to the burden put on the NHS by heavy drinkers.
 However, we feel this argument is weakened by recent evidence suggesting even moderate drinking causes a range of cancers.
 This includes bowel cancer and breast cancer.

 Over the last fifty years, alcohol has continued to decrease in price.
 This is despite the increase in tax levied on alcohol products.
 In the 1950s, alcohol was around three times the current price relative to people's income.
-Back in the 1950s, as a nation we drank around half as much alcohol.
+Back in the 1950s, as a nation, we drank around half as much alcohol.
 This correlation between the price of alcohol and the amount of alcohol we consume proves that increasing the price of alcohol would also reduce alcohol-related harm.

 One way of increasing the price of alcohol is to introduce minimum unit pricing.
 This is set to be introduced in Scotland in the New Year, and analysts expect the rest of the UK to follow.

 Another strategy would be to increase taxation on alcohol.
 This may be more beneficial to introducing minimum unit pricing.
 Why?
-Because the revenue service will receive money to help offset health costs arising through treating alcohol-related harm.
+Because the revenue service will receive money to help offset health costs arising from treating alcohol-related harm.

 Whilst we don't support the outright ban of alcohol, we do support restricting the availability of alcohol.
 Why?
 Because research reveals there is a relationship between the availability of alcohol and alcohol-related harm.
 Restricting the availability of alcohol must focus on limiting the number of licensed venues in a certain area, and also restricting the amounts people drink whilst at home.